steppsr/getxchtx/README.md

-  -s INTERGER     Index of starting transaction                 Default: 0 -e INTERGER     Index of ending transaction                   Default: 999999 -o INTERGER     0 for ascending, 1 for descending             Default: 0 -t INTERGER     -1 for all transaction types                  Default: -1
+  -s INTERGER     Index of starting transaction                 Default: 0 -e INTERGER     Index of ending transaction                   Default: 999999 -o INTERGER     0 for ascending, 1 for descending             Default: 0 -min AMOUNT     Only transactions greater than AMOUNT         Default: 0 -max AMOUNT     Only transactions less than AMOUNT            Default: 999999 -t INTERGER     -1 for all transaction types                  Default: -1
                     0 for INCOMING_TX
                     1 for OUTGOING_TX